How to Find the Right Tennis Racket Grip Size: A Primer

-Not only did I used to play tennis competitively, but I also taught tennis at summer kids camps.
-During that decade, I found many players who were not using the correct racket for them.
+Not only did I used to play tennis competitively, but I also taught tennis at kids' summer camps.
+During that decade, I found many players who were not using the correctly sized racket.
 They were either using the wrong head size, wrong length, wrong weight, or a grip that was too big or too small.
 Too many people beginning the sport think a tennis racket is one size fits all, but this couldn't be further from the truth.

 Standard Tennis Racket Grip Sizes

 USA Grip Sizes

 If your grip size is too small, you run the risk of experiencing the following problems:

 - The racket may rotate and twist in your hand, giving you less control.